yavuzkoroglu/arm-generator/README.md

 *ARM Generator* is developed at and copyrighted on [Institute of Software Technology][1] at [Graz University of Technology][2] under GNU General Public License v3.0.
 See the copyright notice at the end of this document for details.

+### Important Features

+*ARM Generator* generates ARMs from

+1. Combinational Circuits (in gate-level Verilog),
+2. Sequential Circuits (in gate-level Verilog), and
+3. Finite State Machines (in DOT language).

 ### System Requirements

 * [Perl][3] v5.14 or higher